Songs-of-War/PetDragon/README.md

-# PetDragon
+# PetDragonAPI
-PetDragon spigot plugin source code
+PetDragonAPI spigot plugin source code.

-For an explanation of what this is, see it's [spigot page](https://www.spigotmc.org/resources/petdragon-ridable-enderdragons-1-16-support.82744/)!
+This is a fork of PetDragon that aims at providing only the PetDragonAPI so it can only be used programmatically.

 ## Developer API
 To hook into PetDragon using the developer API please see the [Wiki](https://github.com/EricLangezaal/PetDragon/wiki)